Moving to Copenhagen: 7 Things to Consider First

 What's it really like to live in one of the world's happiest cities?

 Do you think you’re unbeatable in hard house-hunting?
 A Dane chuckles behind their tiny desk in their shared, semi-detached apartment.
 Finding a house in Copenhagen is more than a challenge regardless of your budget.
 After a few weeks of intensive searching, you’ll start to believe that the elegant Scandinavian-design houses are a marketing trick to allure innocent foreigners moving to Copenhagen.
-They are not.
+They're not.
 All you need is to find the right one and persuade the landlord to sign a contract.
 In areas outside the city centre, you’ll find large single-family homes at lower prices.
-Most of them have beautiful gardens, which you’ll be able to enjoy for a good 10 days a year, weather permitting.
+Most of them have gardens, which you’ll be able to enjoy for a good 10 days a year, weather permitting.
 Use these days wisely and take a tonne of photos to fool your friends back home.
 We recommend you check out Frederiksberg, the city’s leafy neighbourhood.
-Lined with elegant houses, this centrally-located district is home to some of the most beautiful rental properties in Copenhagen and, simply put, very desirable

 Danes have been named the top nation when it comes to work-leisure balance.
 According to OECD, full-time workers in Denmark devote on average or 15.9 hours of their day to

 hygge personal care and to leisure activities such as gazing out their rainy windows socializing with friends and family.
 The excellent working conditions apply for locals and foreigners alike and the salaries are equally generous.
 Citizens of Switzerland, Nordic countries, and EU/EEA countries do not need to secure a work permit before moving to Denmark.
 Those coming from the rest of the world can still get a working permit as long as they have found a job position beforehand or if they get the Green Card scheme which allows them to look for a job three years after their arrival in Denmark.